danielzting/clearurls-discord-bot/README.md

 ![./docs/demo.png](./docs/demo.png)

-Disclaimer: This public instance is hosted on my Raspberry Pi and I make guarantees of uptime or performance.
+Disclaimer: This public instance is hosted on my Raspberry Pi and I make no guarantees of uptime or performance.

 ## Permissions
 The bot's permissions system is designed to be granular, minimal, and gracefully degrade in the absence of those unnecessary for basic function.